 Till human voices wake us, and we drown.

 Consider the collective pronoun, ‘we,’ which is only uttered twice in the poem, both times here, thus marking an important shift in identification.
-Even with its opening ‘you and I,’ which is returned imperfectly and modified by ‘we,’ the poem has so far been dominated by the individual first-person; it is only here, in sensing an immanent termination, that the speaker looks sidelong to his compeers.
+Even with its opening ‘you and I,’ which is now returned imperfectly and modified by ‘we,’ the poem has so far been dominated by the individual first-person; it is only here, in sensing an immanent termination, that the speaker looks sidelong to his compeers.
 Most readers interpret this ending as the speaker being wakened from a narcissistic reverie.
 To drown, in that view, is to be forced out from the subjective interior.
 And yet, the pronoun suggests that this awakening might be something different: rather than staging the conflict between intellect and emotion, between the individual and his milieu, this could well be a reckoning with collective fate.
-The financial bubble in and by which the bourgeois are temporarily protected – figured here as ‘chambers of the sea’ – is going to rupture.
-Even if the sea of these is only the fantastical stuff of dreams, within a frame of reference by the horror film and the slasher in particular, we know that fantasy can still prove fatal.
+The financial bubble in and by which the bourgeois are temporarily protected – figured here in multiple, as ‘chambers of the sea’ – is going to rupture.
+Even if the sea of these lines is only the fantastical stuff of dreams, within a frame of reference clarified by the horror film and by the slasher film in particular, we know that fantasy can still prove fatal.